 Did you know that most tea is not washed before it is put it into bags?
 That means if the tea was sprayed with cancer-causing pesticides, those pesticides go directly into your cup.
 And this is the reason why tea is on my organic shopping priority list.
 To prove this point, here are some shocking facts about one of the most well-known tea brands – Celestial Seasonings.

-A recent third-party analysis by Glaucus Research found that 91 percent of Celestial Seasonings tea tested had pesticide residues exceeding the U.S. limits.
+A recent third-party analysis by Glaucus Research and discussed here found that 91 percent of Celestial Seasonings tea tested had pesticide residues exceeding the U.S. limits.
 For example, Sleepytime Kids Goodnight Grape Herbal contained 0.26 ppm of propachlor, which is a known carcinogen under California’s Propsition 65.

 The “Wellness” tea line was found to contain traces of propargite, also a known carcinogen and developmental toxin.
-The FDA has already issued two warning letters to Celestial Seasonings in regard to poor quality control.
+The FDA has already issued two warning letters to Celestial Seasonings in regard to poor quality control according to this source.
 Imagine what happens when pesticide-laden tea is steeped in boiling water.

 If grocery store brands don’t provide a clean option for you, perhaps a high-end loose leaf tea would circumvent some of the issues of grocery store brands.
 Right?
 Wrong!
 Take Teavana, which is found in malls across North America for example.
 Teavana taps into tea culture with the “Teavana Experience.”
 Convincing their employees to take customers on a sensory journey – they open a huge canister of loose leaf tea and wave the top of the canister so you can smell the tea – touting all of the wonderful health benefits of tea complete with samples and manipulative demonstrations that end in an expensive visit to the tea shop.
 Is all the extra money worth it?
 Are customers getting a superior tea product?
 No.